Best Lowest Spread Forex Brokers in 2023

 PFI Rating: 4.9/5

-AvaTrade is an excellent low spread broker for active traders.
+AvaTrade is an excellent choice for active traders.
 They offer competitive fixed spreads of 0.9 pips with no commissions.
 The minimum deposit is $100 to open an account with AvaTrade.
 They offer access to their proprietary platforms and both MT4 and MT5.
 On the downside, they charge above-average inactivity fees.

 The Australian Securities and Investments Commission (ASIC), the Financial Sector Conduct Authority (FSCA), FCA, and CySEC regulate AvaTrade.